-In this article we hear from Omer Saleem, Chief Finance Officer for Proven SA, based in our Riyadh corporate office.
+In this article, we hear from Omer Saleem, Chief Finance Officer for Proven SA, based in our Riyadh corporate office.

 Taxation, or lack thereof, is often cited as one of the key marketing points for the GCC region.
 However, it is also one of the most misunderstood elements for establishing and operating a business in the Middle East.
-I have provided a high-level overview of the various taxation areas which businesses should be mindful of when operating in Saudi Arabia.
+I have provided a high-level overview of the various taxation areas that businesses should be mindful of when operating in Saudi Arabia.

-It should be noted that individuals, both Saudi and expatriates, living in Saudi Arabia are not subject to personal income tax.
+It should be noted that individuals, both Saudi, and expatriates, living in Saudi Arabia are not subject to personal income tax.
 Thus, individuals earning income through gainful employment do not see any deductions from their salaries.
 Social Insurance (GOSI) is the responsibility of the employer and is paid as such on their behalf with no net impact on the employee.
 However, employees, especially expatriates, should be mindful of indirect expenses such as exit re-entry fees and dependent fees.

 Business entities fall into two categories for consideration of taxes within the Kingdom of Saudi Arabia.
 The first is a non-resident entity and the second is a resident entity.
 The non-resident entity is any company outside of the GCC doing business in Saudi Arabia without a SAGIA license.
 Those registered within Saudi or GCC countries are deemed as resident entities.

 The fiscal tax year for companies is generally a year from the issuance of the commercial registration or license.
 Companies can however request a different fiscal year based on a number of operating criteria if applicable.
-Zakat and corporate taxes are filed once a year based on the audited financials through the GAZT (General Authority for Zakat and Income Tax) also referred as DZIT (Department of Zakat and Income Tax).
+Zakat and corporate taxes are filed once a year based on the audited financials through the GAZT (General Authority for Zakat and Income Tax) also referred to as DZIT (Department of Zakat and Income Tax).

-The corporate taxation system in Saudi Arabia may seem daunting but is in fact quite simpler and easier to manage compared to majority of OECD nations.
+The corporate taxation system in Saudi Arabia may seem daunting but is in fact quite simpler and easier to manage compared to the majority of OECD nations.
 Companies operating within Saudi Arabia should allocate adequate resources for the management and oversight of their financial responsibilities.

 Omer Saleem holds the position of Chief Financial Officer based out of Proven’s Riyadh office.